zchee/golang-wiki/LearnServerProgramming.md

 This page links to resources for learning about server programming in Go.
 The items are organized into sections by topic.

-Go servers process each request in its own goroutine.
-These goroutines share memory by communicating via channels.
-[LearnConcurrency](/golang/go/wiki/LearnConcurrency) outlines a course of study on Go's concurrency model.
+In Go servers, each incoming request is handled in its own goroutine.
+These goroutines share memory by communicating.
+[LearnConcurrency](/golang/go/wiki/LearnConcurrency) outlines a course of study of Go's concurrency model, including techniques that are useful in server programming.

 ## Communication